 (To Read a FULL Article on Biofeedback Alone, CLICK HERE NOW)

 Last but not far from least, is the simple act of giving.

-This is why I am a coach.
+This is why I am a fitness and nutrition coach.
 I just love helping people.
 Period.

 But part of that means giving as much as I can without ever asking for anything in return.
 This is exactly what I’ve done for the past 8 years in my fitness/nutrition career.